Lcchy/gisele/README.md

 ### TODO:

-- factorize main jack event loop into structs for clarity, see it as a sliding window with a semi-synced peek.
-This is the only way wee maintain low complexity
+- Fix empty doesnt turn notes off: set to stop, wait, delete notes

+- Use 2 event bufffers: note on and not off?
+Does it comply with LFO vars Events for example?
+Would make Pause/Stop and regen_base_seq event_head asjustment easier.
 - use frames for precise timing, as a process cycle is 42ms, see jack doc.
 This should allow to map events on specific frames - inspi(see also links): https://github.com/free-creations/a2jmidi
+- If osc processing is too slow, spawn a thread per received msg, or use thread pools
+- factorize main jack event loop into structs for clarity, see it as a sliding window with a semi-synced peek.
+This is the only way we maintain low complexity
 - If perf is bad: have a stream of events consumed in the jack process, filled by external threads for random deviation generation, based on base sequence.
 Use a dynamic stream height, flush when reseeding or so
 - LATER: have a central sequencer process that pushes out events to jack midi or osc sender
 - Clean up unwraps